intersend/interspace-backend/FRONTEND_REFERENCE_GUIDE.md

 ## Authentication

-1. Connect a wallet with Thirdweb and request an auth token.
+1. Obtain a provider token using our custom auth flow (Google, Apple, passkey, or wallet with Silence Labs).
 2. POST the token to `/api/v1/auth/authenticate` along with device information.

 ```javascript